ZER-0-NE/locsum/README.md

 The frontend (`src/static/index.html` and `src/static/script.js`) has been updated to provide a visual interface for this blue-green deployment:

-*   **Status Bar:** A status bar at the top of the UI displays the current active index (e.g., "Active (A)") and indicates if a new index is ready for activation.
+*   **Dynamic Status Bar:** A status bar at the top of the UI dynamically displays the current active index, indicates if a new index is being built, or if a new index is ready for activation.
+It uses color-coding and a pulsing animation for clarity.
+*   **Manual Refresh Button:** Instead of continuous polling, a refresh button (↺) is provided to manually update the index status.
-*   **"Switch to New Index" Button:** This button appears automatically when a new index has been successfully built in the background and is ready to be promoted.
-Clicking it triggers the `/switch-index` API call, making the new index live.
+*   **"Switch Index" Button:** This button appears automatically when a new index has been successfully built in the background and is ready to be promoted.
+Its text dynamically updates to show which index you will switch to (e.g., "Switch to Index B").
+Clicking it triggers the `/switch-index` API call, making the new index live and allowing toggling between available indexes.

 ### Retrieval and Generation